madhu473bd/Persistentvolume/workflow.md

 You can choose to configure a single database instance that all your apps access, or to [set up multiple instances across data centers and replication](https://console.bluemix.net/docs/services/Cloudant/guides/active-active.html#configuring-cloudant-nosql-db-for-cross-region-disaster-recovery) between the instances for higher availability.
 In IBM Cloudant NoSQL database, data is not backed up automatically.
 You can use the provided [backup and restore mechanisms](https://console.bluemix.net/docs/services/Cloudant/guides/backup-cookbook.html#cloudant-nosql-db-backup-and-recovery) to protect your data from a site failure.

 ### 3. On-prem database
+At the moment we are not going to use this On-prem database but when needed in the extreme cases we can use this as a option.
 If your data must be stored on-site for legal reasons, you can [set up a VPN connection](https://console.bluemix.net/docs/containers/cs_vpn.html#vpn) to your on-premise database and use existing storage, backup and replication mechanisms in your data center.

 ## Non-persistent data storage options